- Visiting Friars Court

 Some of the conservation practices in operation on the farm include 45 acres of wild grass watermeadows, an 11 acre wildflower meadow and a 5 acre lake and wetland habitat.
 6 metre grass headlands surround many fields to create natural corridors for wildlife and attract a wide variety of plants, birds, insects and animals.
 The Royal Society for the Protection of Birds has reported sightings of lapwings and curlew and there have been a marked increase in skylarks.
 There have also been reports of otters down by the River whilst red kites and buzzards have been seen nesting in trees on the farm.

-The farm also has two rare species living within its vicinity; the tree sparrow and the barberry moth, and conservation methods to help their breeding habitats are being implemented.
+The farm also has two rare species living within its vicinity; the tree sparrow and the barberry moth, and conservation methods to help their breeding habitats have been implemented.